 Auctioneer & Estate Agent Fees Ireland

-Estate agent fees can be complicated, let us break them down for you.
+Estate Agent fees can be complicated, so let us break them down for you!
 If you are looking to sell your property you will most likely engage the services of an Estate Agent to sell and help steer you through the process as smoothly as possible.
 Estate Agents fees are calculated by charging a percentage commission on the eventual sales price of the property or by way of a fixed flat fee.
-Auctioneer & Estate Agent fees vary around the country and can be determined by various factors or how the agent is feeling on that particular day!
+Auctioneer & Estate Agent fees vary around the country and can be determined by various factors!

 How much are Estate Agent fees?

 Estate Agent fees in Ireland are typically based on a percentage of the property’s selling price.
 You can expect to pay between 1 – 2.5% exc.
 VAT, depending on the Estate Agent, type of property, location, and ultimately your ability to negotiate the best deal.
 Moovingo Estate Agent charges a fixed fee ranging from €1,750 exc.
 VAT to €3,750 exc.
 VAT – you can view a full detailed pricing list on our sales fees page! (a rarity in the industry).
 There are no fees to an Estate Agent for the buyer unless they have hired a buyers agent.

 Estate Agent Fee Calculator

 You can calculate Estate Agent fees on the homepage of our website by setting the sale price and estate agent % commission fee.

 Estate Agent fees often constitute the largest cost of selling your property, so it’s essential to get the best deal possible.
 Agents won’t want to lose your business and may be open to negotiation using various strategies, such as showcasing their recent successes, offering free marketing, providing a no-sale-no-fee arrangement, or proposing a performance-based percentage fee.